sensebox/OSeM-compose/README.md

 Use the script `create-volumes.sh` to create docker volumes.
 These will be used by the services specified in `docker-compose.yml`.

+Create self signed certificates for inter-service communication with [`generateCertificates.sh`](certificates-for-secure-inter-service-communication).

 After you installed the software listed above, created the subdomains and place the `docker-compose.yml` on your server.
 You may want to configure some values in a `docker-compose.override.yml`.
 Configuration happens mainly through `environment` keys.

 Afterwards you can start everything with `docker-compose up -d`.
 This repository also contains some bash scripts to deploy updated images.

+# Certificates for secure inter-service communication

+The `generateCertificates.sh` script wraps [`certstrap`](https://github.com/square/certstrap) to create a self signed certificate authority which can be used to sign server and client certificates.

+## Prerequisites

+Grab at least version 1.1.1 of `certstrap` ([github.com/square/certstrap/releases](https://github.com/square/certstrap/releases))

+## Usage

+    ./generateCertificates.sh YOUR-CERTIFICATE-AUTHORITY-NAME SERVICE1[,SERVICE2,...]

+Generates a new certficate authority named YOUR-CERTIFICATE-AUTHORITY-NAME and certificates for services named SERVICE1 and SERVICE2.
+The certificates are valid for hostnames `SERVICE_NAME` and `localhost` and are stored in a new folder called `certificates`.

 # Configuration